This project of building a monastery has been a dream for so many years, and now we are seeing the exciting process of

 All facilities are there already except sewage, but this is normal almost everywhere in the area.
 We would need to install a water purification system.

 The new monastery will be fairly small and is envisioned to be—as Ajahn Brahm has put it—a community of hermits.
-The main focus of the monastery will be solitary retreat and meditation with nuns living under the guidance of the Vinaya, the rules of conduct as laid down by the Buddha, as explained by our teacher and Spiritual Advisor, Ayya Sujato.
-It will be a place where nuns and lay guests can come to practise the Dhamma-Vinaya.
+The main focus of the monastery will be solitary retreat and meditation with monastics living under the guidance of the Vinaya, the rules of conduct as laid down by the Buddha, as explained by our teacher and Spiritual Advisor, Bhante Sujato.
+It will be a place where monastics and lay guests can come to practise the Dhamma-Vinaya.
 In effect, the monastery is envisioned to be of a similar setup to Muttodaya monastery in Germany, but with an emphasis on providing spaces for Bhikkhunis and other Buddhist nuns.

-The first stage of development will be a 72 m2 ecologically sustainable low energy house and several kutis for nuns.
+The first stage of development will be a 72 m2 ecologically sustainable low energy house and several kutis for monastics.
 The house will have two bedrooms, an office, shower, toilet, kitchen, and a meditation hall upstairs.
 Up to now enough funds have been donated in order to build the basic structure of this house, including a water purification system, and some kutis.
 However we will not obtain permit for building single kutis as originally planned, and are now looking into double kutis instead—which is more expensive as the council regulations concerning the minimum space of a building, materials used etc. are quite strict.
 For the interior of the house and everything that has to be done on the outside, we still have to wait for more donations.